GustavEikaas/code-playground.nvim/README.md

 2. A new buffer will open.
 Type your code in this buffer.

 3. Save the buffer using `:w` or `Ctrl+s`.
 The plugin will automatically execute your code, and the output will be displayed.

+### Resetting a workspace

+Run the command `Code <language> reset`.

+This will destroy the workspace and reinitialize it.

 ### Commands